Neron (character): DC Rebirth

 In 2016, DC's titles were relaunched again in another initiative called DC Rebirth.
 Neron's first appearance in the DC Rebirth version of the DC Universe was in Midnighter and Apollo #2–6 (January–May 2017).
-In this story, Neron is keeping Apollo (one half of the superhero team Midnighter and Apollo) as a prisoner in Hell and Midnighter tries to free him from Neron's clutches, ultimately succeeding in doing so, but not without a fierce struggle on both sides of the battle.
+In this story, Neron is keeping Apollo as a prisoner in Hell and Midnighter tries to free him from Neron's clutches, ultimately succeeding in doing so, but not without a fierce struggle on both sides of the battle.

 Powers and abilities

 Neron is normally portrayed as being one of the most powerful magical beings in the DC Universe; almost invulnerable and able to do many incredible feats such as warping reality and resurrecting mortal beings from the dead.
 However, despite manifesting great strength and immense magical power on occasion, he normally relies on a deal to obtain human souls and only claims them when the deal is up or when his victims fail to keep their side of the deal.
 He is able to give superheroes and supervillains magic-based powers, he can greatly enhance a superhero or supervillain's existing powers, and he has the ability to assume a human-like appearance.
 He possesses immense physical strength, killing Mongul with his bare hands.
-He is also adept at creating items of power, for example, the Ocean Master's trident, or more common items such as the Secret Six III's Get Out of Hell Free card or a box of Cuban cigars for the Joker.
+He is also adept at creating items of power, for example, the Ocean Master's trident, or more common items such as the Secret Six III's Get Out of Hell Free card and a box of Cuban cigars.
 If he is killed, he returns to his own realm.